raivivek/raivivek.github.io/content/programming/vim-for-writing.md

 I happen to be a [Vim](https://en.wikipedia.org/wiki/Vim_(text_editor)) [user](https://github.com/vivekiitkgp/Dotfiles-vim)—not because I practice terminal voodoo or intend to push the limits of keyboard efficiency—because Vim is what I started with and had no reasons to move on.
-A lot of people find Vim to be a reasonable choice, but at the same time, a sizable minority also grows averse to it.
-That's the process of natural equilibrium in the community.
+If you do not find Vim to be a reasonable choice, that is perfectly fine.
+There exists a natural equilibrium in the community where users keep keep updating their preferences as the tools evolve.

 Over years, I have spent countless hours learning my editor environment and customizing it to my needs.
 It was not an easy task, and to to some extent,